hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/models/request_parameters.md

 * **Clear Test Names:**  Test names are now more descriptive (e.g., `test_product_type_valid_values`).
 * **Exception Handling:**  The `test_invalid_value` tests now use `pytest.raises` to explicitly check for `AttributeError` (or other appropriate exceptions).
 This is crucial for robust testing.
 The examples show how you would test the exception handling with bad data types.
 * **Comprehensive Coverage:** The tests now cover valid and invalid values for each class.
-* **Example Usage Tests:** Added example tests to demonstrate how the enums could be used in realistic code.
+* **Example Usage Tests:** Added example tests to demonStarte how the enums could be used in realistic code.
 This is crucial for integrating these enums into a larger project.
 * **Specific Error Type:**  Instead of a generic `Exception`, I've now specified `AttributeError` for testing missing attributes.
 This improves test clarity and accuracy.
 Also, `ValueError` is used to test the expected error type from a wrong input type.